brysgo/brysgo.github.io/content/post/2017-12-07-idiom-shmidiom.md

 ---
 categories: philosophy leadership
 tags:
+  - quirky
   - idioms
   - thinking
   - programming
   - opinion
 title: "The Dangers of Idiomatic Programming"
 date: 2017-12-07T02:00:28Z
 ---

 What does it mean to be idiomatic?

 "Of, relating to, or conforming to idiom" - Merriam-Webster

 So what is an idiom?